fluid-project/EPUB/README.md

 ## Installation Steps
 1. Get EPUB exemplar content.
 2. Install some EPUB readers to test with.
-3. Install dev version of Pandoc
+3. Build EPUB using zip

 ### 1 EPUB Exemplar Content